Are Ya Dancin'?

 Helen Spring and Carol Gleeson in Are Ya Dancin'?
 Image by Billy Cahill

 It’s been a long road for Gleeson and Spring.
 Beginning in 2018 with The Voice Within.
 An impressive production that must now be considered Are Ya Dancin’s? first draft.
 The inspirational duo wanting to better tell their story of two women and a shy man and the people and music of the showband era.
 Nostalgia and history here made to play well together.
-Sentimentality, still there, but now honed by touches of an Edna O’Brien styled fearlessness concerning of the plight of women.
-Infusing infectious songs and dance routines with a bittersweet edge, especially during the final, roof lifting medley.
+Sentimentality, still there, but now honed by touches of an Edna O’Brien styled fearlessness concerning the plight of women.
+Infusing infectious song and dance routines with a bittersweet edge, especially during the final, roof lifting medley.
 Songs where life, love, hopes and dreams resided.
 If only for a Saturday night.
 Yet when it comes to the annoyingly gifted Gleeson and Spring, story is only the half of it, and arguably not the most impressive half.
 Jealousy wanting to really hate them when you discover they are also the show’s producers.
-And doing an exceptional job, naturally.
+And doing an exceptional job; naturally.
 Ronán Duffy’s set, part bar, dancehall, and star bright heavens, beautifully mixing realism with escapism.
 Delicate touches, like Sweet Afton cigarette adverts, employing meticulous detail to enhance an otherworldly era.
 Conor Sweeney and Aidan Cooney’s lights, along with Conor Wilkins and Ríona McElwain’s sound design evoking the texture and atmosphere of the time.
 Yet it’s Andrew Reddy’s meticulous costumes and Margaret O’Connor’s superb hair that best recapture the period with its panache and style.
 Echoed in Deirdre Browne’s superb choreography, evoking the school hall dance routine of Grease.

 Are Ya Dancin'?
 Image by Billy Cahill

 If Pat McElwain’s direction facilitates some curious choices, including endless waves of unnecessary dry ice, as a rule McElwain marshals his forces brilliantly.
 Not an inch of stage is left idle as composition, flow, and complex transitions are all masterfully handled.
-McElwain negotiating the uneasy demands between the scripts realism and its comic book stylings.
+McElwain negotiating the uneasy demands between the script’s realism and its comic book stylings.
 If, mostly, he successfully negotiates the distinction between stereotype and archetype, a tendency to over egg the omelette in places, and undercook it in others, sees key moments and characters jarring occasionally.
-Helen Begley’s superb Bridget Mullins and Dan Ryan’s scene stealing Norman work well for being genuinely cartoonish, but a mostly impressive Hugh Gallagher as the band’s impresario Seán overworks the attitude till it feels like overacting or a caricature.
+Helen Begley’s superb Bridget Mullins and Dan Ryan’s scene stealing Norman work well for being genuinely cartoonish.
+Yet a mostly impressive Hugh Gallagher as the band’s impresario Seán overworks the attitude till it feels like overacting or a caricature.
 Similarly Seán MacMathúna as Tommy O’Neill, Donegal’s answer to Dickie Rock.
 A one dimensional mope, MacMathúna shines brighter when honestly embracing his secret heartache.
 Electrifying during the final medley when the quiff sporting, hip swivelling singer reveals why sales of women’s knickers have doubled in Donegal.

 Seán MacMathúna and Paul Mescal in Are Ya Dancin'?
 Image by Billy Cahill